Progress report for LNC18-412

 An economic analysis of interseeding cover crops into 3-crop rotation will be carried out to evaluate their effects on the cash crops.
 Additionally, an economic analysis of backgrounding calves on the cover crops as well as in the drylot will be done to compare the costs and profitability of each type of backgrounding to let us know if it is financially feasible to background the calves on cover crops versus in a traditional drylot situation.
 In order to achieve this, records of all direct costs for the cover crop grazing as well as for the feedlot backgrounding will be recorded.
 The beginning and ending weights of the calves will be used to put a per pound value on them so as to measure how much income would come from each backgrounding method.
 List of records to be kept include costs for drylot, cost of production of feeds, or costs of feeds purchased, custom hire for any processing of feeds such as hay grinding.
 Costs for cash and cover crops – cost of seed, cost of fertilizer, cost of chemicals, custom cost to plant, cost of fencing, etc. Cost to be recorded for overheads for both enterprises are fuel, land cost, building depreciation, machinery depreciation, utilities, vet, supplies, marketing, etc. Labor will be recorded for each enterprise and specifically charged.
 Incomes – calf weights at weaning and calf weights at end of study.
 Prices will be recorded at each of those points to put a value on the calves.
 Any death loss will be recorded as well.
 From the economic analysis, we plan to provide information and a guide that farmers can use to integrate cover crops into their operations.
 This guide will help crop farmers estimate how much they can charge a livestock farmer neighbor to graze the field.
 In order to arrive at a fair estimate, we will factor in an adjustment for manure credit for grazing livestock and compaction if needed.

 There are two primary forms of education associated with the project; on-farm demonstration and cafe talks.
 There are three farmer cooperators associated with this project that will be testing on-farm cover crops for grazing, utilizing commercial cover crop seed spreaders (aerial or ground-based).
 Farm walks are included in the fall in corn fields that have had cover crops spread.
 The other component of education is the the cafe talk aspect that occurs during the winter months.
+This included some virtual meetings in the second year.
 These talks encourage one-on-one interactions and lets the growers dictate the topic coverage and facilitates grower-to-grower interaction.